-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Identify the basic principles of criticism - 2.
 Employ critical thinking and critical analysis while reading a text. - 3.
-Evaluate the different critical theories
+Evaluate different critical theories

 Aristotle: Aristotle's Theory of Poetry and Fine At.
 Tr.
 Butcher, S.H.
 (Dover)